 Make sure that your dining room table fits the area.
 Measure precisely before purchasing any dining room furniture as the items will look much smaller on the showroom floor.

 Leave enough space for dining chairs so that you can walk freely around a table even when your family members are seated.
 Consider the height of your table too.
 Standard sizing is 76cm, but you may want something a little lower if you have kids or teens or lower if you like floor seating as is traditional in many Asian homes.

 Shape means functionality.
 Compliment your dining table with the shape of your room to optimise a space.
-Circle, oval and round tables offer more room and are best for smaller areas.
+Circle, oval and round tables offer more room and are best for smaller Sydney areas.
 Standard rectangular dining tables are a classic fit for larger spaces.
 A long narrow table could provide a great communal setting where dining benches can replace chairs.

-Some dining room tables are collapsable, folding up into a compact unit which can be really space saving.
+Some dining room tables are collapsible, folding up into a compact unit which can be really space saving.
 Other options include the lift top variety which transforms a coffee table into a dining table, or the drop leaf unit where the sides fold down.

 The style of your dining room set will be influenced by flooring.
 Some materials will contrast while others will compliment.
 Wooden furniture is an all-round winner for all styles of flooring from parquet to tile.

 If you are looking to make a statement, pick the opulent Rajashtani style.
 Other styles to consider include the design-centric Eames, the curvaceous French provincial style, hip Balinese, trestle-base Hamptons, streamlined Scandinavian, speckled wooden butcher block or the low Japanese table with floor seating.

 From the boho chic to the rustic farmhouse and onto the retro cottage feel, you can spruce up the living space with a blend of contemporary and nostalgic.